Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation

-In a stack of RFs, the modular architecture of a single RF is repeated.
-We map this architecture onto a deep CNN as follows: Each RF is mapped to a CNN, and then these CNNs are concatenated such that the layers corresponding to intermediate RF predictions become hidden layers, used as input to the next CNN in the sequence (see Figure~\ref{fig:forward-map}).
-For a $K$-level RF stack, this generates a deep CNN with $3K-1$ hidden layers.
-In the original Auto-context algorithm \cite{Tu2010}, each classifier can either select a feature from the output of the previous classifier, or from the set of input filter responses.
-Thus, we also introduce the input filter responses as bias nodes in hidden layers $H_{3k}$, $k = 1...K-1$.
-Note that both addition of trees to the RF and/or growing trees to a greater depth results in a CNN with 2 hidden layers, but with greater width.
-However, stacking RFs naturally increases the depth of the CNN architecture.
+A stacked DF consists of multiple DF classifiers in a sequence, such that subsequent DF classifiers in the stack can use the predictions from the previous DF as input features (see Figure~\ref{fig:forward-map}a).
+Training is done iteratively, from the first to the last DF in the stack (see \cite{Tu2010} for more details).
+It was noted in the original Auto-context algorithm that it is important to allow the later DF classifiers to select features, not only from the output of the previous classifier, but also from the input feature stack.
+Finally, to capture contextual information, these features are sampled with a learned offset.

-An interesteing question is what activation function to use on layers $H_{3k}$, which are no longer prediction layers.
-We explored the following options: identity, $\tanh$, class normalization (Equation~\ref{eq:rf:prediction}), and softmax.
-Despite the fact that class normalization can in principle become undefined, due to the possibility of having negative weights, we found that it out-performed the other options.
-In particular, softmax was the most problematic, because it perturbs the prediction with regards to the original RF, and this error is compounded in a deep stack.
-This is consistent with class normalization performing the best, since it exactly matches the operation in the original RF stack.
-For the rest of the paper, we use class normalization activation functions on layers $H_{3k}$.
-We apply softmax activation at the final output layer to convert to a probability.
+We map this architecture onto a deep ConvNet as follows: each DF is individually mapped to a ConvNet, and then concatenated such that the layers corresponding to intermediate DF predictions become hidden layers, used as input to the next ConvNet in the sequence (Figure~\ref{fig:forward-map}b).
+For a $K$-level DF stack, this generates a deep ConvNet with $3K-1$ hidden layers.
+We also connect the input feature stack as bias nodes in hidden layers $H_{3k}$, $k = 1...K-1$, and introduce contextual (\emph{i.e.} offset) features with the sparse convolution kernels discussed above.
+Due to the use of contextual features, individual pixels cannot be processed independently, but rather the complete image must be run through one level at a time (similar to the Auto-context algorithm), such that all features are available for the next level.
+Finally, we remove the softmax activation from internal layers $H_{3k}$, $k = 1...K-1$, and normalize their output, to match the behaviour of the DF stack.

-In stacked RFs used for semantic segmentation, individual pixels cannot be run through the entire stack independently, but rather the complete image must be run through one level at a time, such that all features are available for the next level.
-This is similarly true for our deep CNN.
+An interesting observation is that addition of trees to the DF and/or growing trees to a greater depth simply increases the width of the ConvNet, but is always restricted to a shallow architecture with only two hidden layers.
+However, stacking DFs naturally increases the depth of the ConvNet architecture.